indrode/lament/articles/hubot_talker.markdown

 Check the [Heroku developer guides](https://devcenter.heroku.com/articles/nodejs-versions) for information on current `node` and `npm` versions.
 Of course, you could also use wildcards.

 **3. Make, commit, and push your repo changes**

+After you've made the changes above, it would be a good time to push your repository to your GitHub account.

 **4. Set up a new Heroku app and push your repo to it**